 So your significant other, who you live with, is sick.
-She or he is coughing, sneezing and getting their sickly juices on everything from the couch you sit on together to the door knob you use to go to the bathroom, not to mention the toilet seat.
+Maybe they’re self-quarantined amid the coronavirus outbreak, or maybe she’s just sick and not risking anything.
+They’re coughing, sneezing and getting their sickly juices on everything from the couch you sit on together to the door knob you use to go to the bathroom, not to mention the toilet seat.

 A) Buy a hazmat suit